looeee/blackthread.io/content/gltf-converter.md

 ## Three.js based glTF Converter

 glTF is the up and coming superstar of 3D model formats.
-It's being adopted as the standard format by many 3D applications and game engines, and is especialy prominent as the format of choice for web applications.
+It's being adopted as the standard format by many 3D applications and game engines, and is especially prominent as the format of choice for web applications.
 As of March 2018 you can even display it on the Facebook news feed!

 This app allows to you allows you to convert to glTF format version using the three.js <a href="https://threejs.org/examples/#misc_exporter_gltf">GLTFExporter</a>.